jblomo/datamining290/slides/2014-02-13-MapReduce.markdown

 ---

-# MapReduce
+## MapReduce

+  + Mapper
-  + Map: Extract a property to summarize over
+    + Extracts a property to summarize over
+  + Reducer
-  + Reduce: Summarize all items with a particular property
+    + Summarizes all items with a particular property

+### Simple Constraint

-  + Simple: Each operation stateless
++ Each operation is stateless

 ???